 Configuring and Deploying Artix Solutions, C++ Runtime explains how to configure and deploy and Artix services in a C++ environment.
-This book also applies to systems using the Artix Java API for XML-Based Remote Procedure Call (JAX-RPC).
-It provides detailed descriptions of the specific tasks involved in configuring and launching Artix applications and services.
+This book provides detailed descriptions of the specific tasks involved in configuring and launching Artix applications and services.

 For details of using Artix in a pure Java environment, see Configuring and Deploying Artix Solutions, Java Runtime.
 This book applies to systems that use the Artix Java API for XML-Based Web Services (JAX-WS).